-Yet another great thing about the skin, and one that we are particularly interested in, is that the skin responds to changes, or stimulus, in a way that can be accurately measured via galvanic skin response.
+Yet another great thing about the skin is that it responds to changes, or stimuli, in a way that can be accurately measured via galvanic skin response.
 The term may sound a little geeky, but we think it’s pretty exciting, especially when we consider the amazing amount of information it can reveal about an individual.

 Your skin is electric

 Your skin, and much of the rest of your body for that matter, conducts electricity.
 If your body didn’t conduct electricity, touching a high-voltage fence or sticking a knife in an electric socket would have no effect on you.
 We wouldn’t be alive without electricity because body functions are controlled by electrical signals.

 The skin in particular is a good conductor of electricity, so even a weak electrical signal introduced to the skin can be measured.
 By applying a constant, unperceived level of voltage to the skin, we can get a baseline reading of the skin’s conductance.
 Skin conductance (SC) is a term that’s often used interchangeably with electrodermal activity (EDA) or galvanic skin response (GSR).1